Nick Yelloly: 2023

 Yelloly made his prototype debut at the 2023 24 Hours of Daytona.

 Yelloly moved into the IMSA SportsCar Championship for the 2023 season, becoming part of the BMW M Team RLL works team which entered a BMW M Hybrid V8 into the GTP category.
-Throughout the season opener at Daytona, technical issues would plague the outfit, which went on to finish 49th overall after an early hybrid system problem forced the #25 car to spend two and a half hours behind the pit wall.
-The team bounced back in Sebring, where, having engaged in battles with other cars in the category for the majority of the race, Yelloly profited from a collision between the #10 Acura and the pair of Porsche 963s ahead to take second place.
+Throughout the season opener at Daytona, technical issues would plague the outfit, which went on to finish 49th overall after an early hybrid system problem forced the No. 25 car to spend two and a half hours behind the pit wall.
+The team bounced back in Sebring, where, having engaged in battles with other cars in the category for the majority of the race, Yelloly profited from a collision between the No. 10 Acura and the pair of Porsche 963s ahead to take second place.
 At Long Beach, Yelloly qualified fourth.
 The race itself proved to be frantic, with Yelloly tapping the Acura of Tom Blomqvist into a spin at the first corner and keeping third place until the mandated driver change afterwards.
 Teammate Connor De Phillippi fought for a spot on the podium for the remainder of the contest, eventually securing another runner-up finish after a late-race crash from Ricky Taylor.
 Eighth in Monterey followed, as Yelloly lost third with 30 minutes to go before dropping down the order with old tyres.
-At Watkins Glen, the #25 crew fought up front all day and finished second, though they inherited the win after the #6 Porsche was disqualified.
+At Watkins Glen, the No. 25 crew fought up front all day and finished second, though they inherited the win after the #6 Porsche was disqualified.
 Yelloly and De Phillippi continued their strong form in Mosport, where they finished third, but multiple incidents for De Phillippi and a later technical issue led to a retirement at Road America.
 Third in Indianapolis and seventh at Petit Le Mans resulted in Yelloly finishing sixth in the standings.

 Simultaneously, Yelloly remained with ROWE Racing in the GTWC Endurance Cup, sharing a car with Philipp Eng and Marco Wittmann.
 At the opening round in Monza they took a dominant win from pole position.
 In Le Castellet, Yelloly lost the lead to Raffaele Marciello and lost two more positions as the car's performance declined going into the night, though a penalty ahead promoted him to third.
 Then, a week after Yelloly had given BMW their maiden win in the GTP class at Watkins Glen, he and his teammates won the 24 Hours of Spa — Eng had driven the car into the lead on Sunday morning before Yelloly created a ten-second gap following a safety car with four hours to go.
-However, a lowly 15th at the Nürburgring and simultaneous victory for the ASP-Mercedes meant that the #98 crew went into the Barcelona finale 18 points behind the #88.
+However, a lowly 15th at the Nürburgring and simultaneous victory for the ASP-Mercedes meant that the No. 98 crew went into the Barcelona finale 18 points behind the #88.
 Tenth place at the final round meant that Yelloly, Wittmann, and Eng finished second in the standings.